Cheesy Steak & Shrimp Skillet Bowl

 • 1 lb large shrimp peeled and deveined

-• 2 tsp olive oil for shrimp
+• 1 tsp olive oil for the shrimp

 • 1 green bell pepper sliced